GinvLab/MagGravPoly.jl/docs/src/index.md

 ```
 The output vectors are the gravity and magnetic anomalies at each of the observation points specified above.

 Alternatively, in the 2D case we could choose among other forward formulations implemented, specified as strings.
-Now we choose as forward types for the gravity and magnetic case `"wonbev"` and `"talwani_red"` respectively (see docs of `MagGrav2Dpoly` for details):
+Now we choose as forward types for the gravity and magnetic case `"wonbev"` and `"talwani_red"` respectively (see docs of `MagGravPoly` for details):
 ```@example ex3
 pbody = JointPolygBodies2D(bodyindices,vertices,Jind,Jrem,rho,ylatext=nothing)
 nothing # hide